protono/hello-algo/algos.md

 Adopt counter-evidence.
 Assuming that item $x$ is the item with the highest unit value, use an algorithm to obtain the maximum value `res`, where the solution does not include item $x$.

-Now take a weigth of any item from the bag and replace it with a weight of item x.
-Since item x has the highest unit value, the total value after replacement must be greater than `res`. **This contradicts that `res` is the optimal solution, indicating that item $x$ must be included in the optimal solution**.
+Now take a weigth of any item from the bag and replace it with a weight of item $x$.
+Since item $x$ has the highest unit value, the total value after replacement must be greater than `res`. **This contradicts that `res` is the optimal solution, indicating that item $x$ must be included in the optimal solution**.

 For other items in the solution, we can also construct the above contradiction.
 All in all, **items with greater unit value are always a better choice**, which shows that the greedy strategy is effective.